Leave the layby, by the path at the western edge, uphill first then this follows

 It is a short walk down the ridge past Hurkling Stones to get to

 Windtone Lee Tor.
-All the way are great views of Ladybower reservoir to the west and
+Here there are great views of Ladybower reservoir to the west and

 straight ahead are views down the Derwent Valley.